Averrhoa bilimbi: Culinary

-In Kerala and Bhatkal, India, it is used for making pickles and to make fish curry, especially with sardines, while around Karnataka, Maharashtra and Goa the fruit is commonly eaten raw with salt and spice.
+In Kerala and Coastal Karnataka, India, it is used for making pickles and fish curry, especially with sardines, while around Karnataka, Maharashtra, and Goa the fruit is commonly eaten raw with salt and spice.
 In Guyana and Mauritius, it is made into achars/pickles.

 In Maldives where it is known as bilimagu, it is pickled with aromatic spices and eaten with rice and local Garudhiya (fish soup).
 It is also used in various Maldivian local dishes such as Boakibaa and Mashuni as a souring agent.

-In Seychelles, it is often used as an ingredient to give a tangy flavor to many Seychellois creole dishes, especially fish dishes.
+In Seychelles, it is often used as an ingredient to give a tangy flavour to many Seychellois creole dishes, especially fish dishes.
 It is often used in grilled fish and also (almost always) in a shark meat dish, called satini reken.
 It is also cooked down with onion, tomato, and chili peppers to make a sauce.
 Sometimes they are cured with salt to be used when they are out of season.

 Bilimbi juice (with a pH of about 4.47) is made into a cooling beverage.
 It can replace mango in making chutney.
 Additionally, the fruit can be preserved by pickling, which reduces its acidity.

 Potential adverse effect

 The fruit contains high levels of oxalate.
-Acute kidney failure due to tubular necrosis caused by oxalate has been recorded in several people who drank the concentrated juice on continuous days as treatment for high cholesterol.
+Acute kidney injury due to tubular necrosis caused by oxalate has been recorded in several people who drank the concentrated juice on continuous days as treatment for high cholesterol.

+The fruit also contains the neurotoxin caramboxin.
+The combination of both substances can also cause acute kidney injury when the fruit is consumed in excess, akin to the case with carambola.
+Even for those with prior normal renal function, this can result in neurotoxic as well as nephrotoxic effects.